Do you know how much knowledge is lost when an employee walks out the door?

 1. Online Chats: Communicate to Enhance Productivity

-Online chats allow people to converse in real time and many are equipped with other document sharing features, mention options, quotation features, and more.
-All of these features enable a proactive communication that is not restricted by time or place.
+Online chats allow people to converse in real-time and many are equipped with other document sharing features, mention options, quotation features, and more.
+All of these features enable proactive communication that is not restricted by time or place.

-Most chat services enable files sharing with drag-and-drop simplicity and usually support a video call feature.
+Most chat services enable file sharing with drag-and-drop simplicity and usually support a video call feature.

 How can online chats help you fill knowledge gaps in your company?

 ● They help you organize team communication in one place,

 ● They allow integration with services you already use (most online chats),

 ● They help you find the shared content easily,